mediafaktur/gtm-marketing-session-id/README.md

 ## Components

 * **`msSessionId.js`**<br>
-GTM Custom JavaScript variable that resolves the Marketing Session ID (MSID) on first evaluation; applies marketing rules (inactivity timeout + external referrer) and optional cross-tab carryover; caches the result on window.__ms.sessionId for the entire pageview; performs no storage writes.<br>
+GTM Custom JavaScript variable that simply exposes the current Marketing Session ID `(window.__ms.sessionId)` within a pageview.<br>
-→ Provides a single, stable MSID to all tags without tag-order dependencies; purely read/decide/cache logic.
+→ No storage access, no decision logic; lightweight accessor so all GTM tags can use the same ID immediately.

 * **`msid_controller.html`**<br>
-GTM Custom HTML tag that persists the resolved MSID to storage after consent; writes ms_sessionId (sessionStorage), ms_currentSessionId and ms_lastActivityTs (localStorage); uses decision flags exposed on window.__ms._signals by msSessionId.js; contains no cookie logic.<br>
+GTM Custom HTML tag that runs after consent.
+It applies the full session logic (inactivity timeout, external referrer detection, cross-tab carryover), writes values to `sessionStorage` and `localStorage`, updates `window.__ms.sessionId`, and dispatches a `msid:ready` event for plugin integrations.<br>
-→ Persists the ID only when allowed (consent-bound), enables controlled cross-tab continuation, and keeps the activity timestamp up to date.
+→ Central decision point; ensures persistence and continuity, strictly bound to consent.

 ## Installation Guide